mertilginoglu/mertilginoglu/README.md

 ### Hi there, I'm Mert Ilgınoğlu 👋
+* I am an incoming M.Sc. student at Technical University of Munich.
 * Got my B.Sc. in Computer Science & Engineering from Sabancı University in 2022.

 ### 📫 How to reach me?